 While hiking is arguably the most ‘risky’ time of a backpacking trip, most of us spend more time hanging around the campsite.
 We might be more likely to fall and get banged up while actually walking and moving around in the backcountry, but there are also a whole set of different risks that can present themselves after we settle into camp for the night.

-Here are some things to watch out for and tips to stay safe at camp.
+Here are some tips to stay safe at your campsite.

 Location, location, location.